gracious-tech/copy.church/src/articles/1cor9/index.md

 As you know, I'm an apostle.
 Apostles deserve to be compensated for their labor, just like anyone else does.
 So we could have accepted support from you if we wanted to.

 But we did not exercise this right!
-Because it would have hindered us sharing the gospel with you.
+We'd prefer to go without than let money get in the way of the gospel.

 We certainly do have the "right" to support, as God has always supported ministers through the offerings of people, in the temple and now as well.

 But I have not used any of these rights!

 (By the way, I'm not mentioning all of this to imply you should support me.
-I would rather die than have mixed motives.)
+I would rather die than compromise the sincerity of my ministry.)

 I have to preach the gospel free of charge, as I'm not self-employed but rather a servant of God.
 My reward is getting to serve him and you.